schcs/EncontroJA2/palestrantes.md

 A. Ioppolo, R. B. dos Santos, M. L. O. Santos and A. C. Vieira, Superalgebras with graded involution: classifying minimal varieties of quadratic growth. *Linear Algebra and its Appl.* **621** (2021) 105-134.

+#### **Martino Garonzi**
+Universidade de Brasília

+**Finite permutation groups: generation and coverings**

+In this talk, I will summarize some recent results in finite group theory concerning permutation groups, generation and coverings of groups.
+Usually generation and covering problems can be formulated in terms of maximal subgroups, and this process takes, via a standard argument, to the study of groups of permutations of a set X of size n which are primitive, i.e. they do not preserve any nontrivial partition of X. Such groups are classified by the O'Nan-Scott theorem and they include the simple and almost-simple groups.
+In general, the reduction problem and the solution in the primitive case are hard and it is meaningful to collect as much information as possible on both.
+The result I will present in the talk are joint with many co-authors.

 #### **Mateus Eduardo Salomão**
 Universidade Tecnológica Federal do Paraná